Undergraduate Research Paper

 University of Washington Tacoma

 "The Body Subject to the Laws: Louise Erdrich’s Metaphorical Incarnation of Federal Indian Law in "The Round House","

-Civil Rights and Discrimination Commons, Indian and Aboriginal Law Commons, Indigenous Studies Commons, Jurisdiction Commons, Literature in English, North America Commons, Literature in English, North America, Ethnic and Cultural Minority Commons, United States History Commons
+Civil Rights and Discrimination Commons, Indigenous, Indian, and Aboriginal Law Commons, Indigenous Studies Commons, Jurisdiction Commons, Literature in English, North America Commons, Literature in English, North America, Ethnic and Cultural Minority Commons, United States History Commons